voxpupuli/puppet-snmp/README.markdown

 The parameters `ro_community`, `rw_community`, `ro_network`, and `rw_network` will be removed in version 4.0.0 of this module.
 The snmptrapd parameter name will become `authcommunity`.

+Support for Puppet 2.7 will be removed in version 4.0.0 of this module.

 ## Usage

 Most interaction with the snmp module can be done through the main snmp class.
 This means you can simply toggle the parameters in `::snmp` to have most functionality of the module.
 Additional fuctionality can be achieved by only utilizing the `::snmp::client` class or the `::snmp::snmpv3_user` define.